-Output Indicators Annual Target Q1 Q2 Q3 Q4 Unqualified Audit Report Unqualified Audit Report - 1 Unqualified Audit Report - - Number of policies of the Museum reviewed and approved 8 policies reviewed and approved - 4 policies reviewed and approved 4 policies reviewed and approved - Number of collection valuations and stock takes 1 collection valuation and stock take (uMsunduzi and Ncome)) - - - 1 collection valuation and stock take (uMsunduzi and Ncome) Number of visitors recorded 3000 visitors recorded - 300 visitors recorded 1200 visitors recorded 1500 visitors recorded Number of people afforded work exposure opportunities through learnerships / internships / traineeships / in-service training 1 person afforded work exposure opportunities through learnerships / internships / traineeships / in-service training - 1 person afforded work exposure opportunities through learnerships / internships / traineeships / in-service training - -
+Output Indicators Annual Target Q1 Q2 Q3 Q4 Unqualified Audit Report Unqualified Audit Report - 1 Unqualified Audit Report - - Number of policies of the Museum 8 policies reviewed and - 4 policies reviewed and 4 policies reviewed and - reviewed and approved approved approved approved Number of visitors recorded 10854 visitors recorded 2700 visitors recorded 2700 visitors recorded 2700 visitors recorded 2754 visitors recorded Number of people afforded work uMsunduzi: 2 people - 1 person afforded work 1 person afforded work - exposure opportunities through afforded work exposure exposure opportunities exposure opportunities learnerships / internships / opportunities through through learnerships / through learnerships / traineeships / in-service training learnerships / internships / traineeships / internships / traineeships / internships / in-service training in-service training traineeships / in-service training

 In the medium-term period the intended outputs will contribute to ensuring effective and efficient administration as well as the associated support of the core functions of the Museums.
-This is will be promoted by reviewing 8 policies in order to ensure the efficacy of the Museum's administration.
-The unqualified audit reports likewise contributes to the performance of the Museum and provides confidence in its administration.
-Significant weight related to the good administration of the Museum is based on compliance with accounting standards such as GRAP 103.
-The valuation of the collections is undertaken every 5 years and is a major project with huge cost implications.
-Work experience opportunities which is aligned to the outcome of an Economically and socially transforming, diverse and cohesive community will also be offered.
+This will be promoted by reviewing 8 policies in order to ensure the efficacy of the Museum's administration.
+The unqualified audit reports likewise contribute to the performance of the Museum and provide confidence in its administration.
+2 Work experience opportunities which are aligned to the outcome of an economically and socially transforming, diverse and cohesive community will also be offered.
 Visitor numbers are recorded and are an administrative function which highlight the public participation in the programmes of the Museum and reflect a deliberate drive to grow audience numbers through outreach programmes and other activities.
+During 2021/22 it is anticipated that 10854 visitors will be recorded.